 Subject to limits imposed by the Internal Revenue Code (the "Code"), eligible employees may contribute to the Plan up to 80% of pay (as defined in the Plan) through a combination of before-tax and after-tax payroll deductions.
-Participants who are at least age 50 by the end of the Plan year may make an additional catch-up contribution up to \$5,000.
+Participants who are at least age 50 by the end of the plan year may make an additional catch-up contribution up to \$5,000.
 Participants direct the investment of their contributions into various investment options offered by the Plan.
-For participants whose employment commencement date was prior to January 1, 2005, the Company matched 50% of employee before-tax savings contributions (up to 6%), which equals a maximum match of 3% of annual pay up to the Internal Revenue Service ("IRS") 401(k) elective deferral limit.